 Each section header must be unique within the object file.
 For system-defined sections, both the section name and flags must be unique.
 For user-defined sections, the name must be unique.

-header stores run-time information about the object.
+The a.out header stores run-time information about the object.
 Its magic number field indicates how the file is to be organized in virtual memory.
-Note that the contents and ordering of the sections of the image can be affected by compilation options and program contents in addition to the MAGIC
+Note that the contents and ordering of the sections of the image can be affected by compilation options and program contents in addition to the MAGIC classification.

 The possible image formats are: